inverno-io/inverno-mods/inverno-security/README.md

 ### Credentials

 Credentials must be provided to the application to get access to protected services or resources inside the application.
-In practice, `Credentials` must be authenticated by the `Authenticator` of a `SecurityManager` which eventually creates the application's `SecurityContext` used accross the application to determine whether the authenticated entity can invoke services or access resources.
+In practice, `Credentials` must be authenticated by the `Authenticator` of a `SecurityManager` which eventually creates the application's `SecurityContext` used across the application to determine whether the authenticated entity can invoke services or access resources.

 There are many forms of credentials which depend on the actual authentication process.
 The most common is a username/password pair, but we can also think about tokens, an X.509 certificates...
 The security API exposes several basic type of credentials.